hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 which may or may not overlap with the original set of shareholders.

 #### Overview
-This proposal covers the implementation of a tool similar to ssh-keygen to generate those keys, but the generation, persistence, distribution and loading of those keys is outside the scope of this proposal.

 Participants can hold one or more shares, each of which can be used to sign a message.
 The goal is to generate an aggregate signature which is valid if a threshold number of individual signatures are combined.

 Each participant brings their own Elliptic Curve (EC) key pair (private and public).
 They share their public keys with all other participants while securing their private keys.
-Before the protocol begins, all participants agree on the cryptographic parameters.
+Before the protocol begins, all participants agree on the cryptographic parameters (type of curve and what group of the pairing will be used for public-keys and signatures).
-A participant directory is needed when initiating the protocol for the first time.
+A participant directory is built when initiating the protocol.
 This directory includes the number of participants, each participant’s EC public key, and the shares they own.

 Each participant generates portions of a secret share and distributes them among the other participants using the following process: